UK’s first and only private medical dermatology clinic specialising on skin of colour, Black skin and Afro-textured hair loss and scalp conditions.

 Dermatology Clinic

 A dermatologist is a medical doctor specialising in skin, hair, nails and skin surgery.
-As a dermatologist covering all aspects of the speciality, Dr Belmo sees and treats a range of skin conditions, such as those listed below..
+As a dermatologist covering all aspects of the speciality, Dr Belmo sees and treats a range of skin conditions.

 Dr Belmo sees and treats a range of skin conditions, such as those listed below;